 The most disturbing part about being out among the Chinese is their ease with staring, pointing, giggling at foreigners.
 To someone from Southern California, where multi-ethnic interactions are the norm, it is very difficult for me to get through this.

 Where we, in the culture that I was raised in, might make notice of someone very different, we would not stare.
 For us foreigners, it is a constant affront.
 Of course, it isn't meant that way at all.
 But after a while, you just naturally put up a wall.
 With all the eyes staring at you, wherever you go, you just can't make eye contact with anyone.
 What you get coming back is not very often a friendly connection, but a sort of gawking.
 You get the sense that you are as real to them as if they were watching you on TV.

 I see other foreigners from time to time on the streets.
 At least once or twice per day.
 Those who are walking in pairs are a little more at ease.
 Those who are alone, have a very thick wall put up around them.
 They look exceedingly inaccessible.
 I notice that I too get a little cold to my surroundings after a short while on the streets.

 Its the most difficult thing about living here, the feelings that you are subject to while walking among the Chinese.
 Crowds are especially difficult to pass through.
-Nobody puts you down, or does anything, but treat you like a freak.
-Perhaps that's enough of a put down, perhaps its all in the way in which one interprets it.
+Nobody puts you down, or does anything, but stares and makes us feel like freakish rock stars.